Bread Pudding with Caramel Sauce

 You have two routes you could do for this bread pudding with caramel sauce, so I’ll explain ‘em both:

 Bake the bread pudding 1-2 days ahead of time.
 Store it in the fridge covered when it’s cooled completely.
-Reheat in a 325˚F oven covered in foil until heated through and delicious.
+Reheat in a 325˚F oven covered in foil until heated through.

-- Make a detailed cooking timeline, especially if you plan to serve this bread pudding recipe straight from the oven.
+• Make a detailed cooking timeline, especially if you plan to serve this straight from the oven.
 Remember: it has to soak for 1-2 hours before you bake it, and it bakes for at least 50 minutes, then it has to cool for 15 or so minutes before you can slice it.

-- Make the caramel sauce beforehand.
-Keep it in the fridge until it’s go time, and reheat in 15-second increments in the microwave until bubbly and delicious.
+• Make the bread pudding sauce recipe beforehand.
+Keep it in the fridge until it’s go time, and reheat in 15-second increments in the microwave until bubbly.
 (Be careful to not heat it for too long or it could burn!)

 Frequently Asked Questions